Interplay between intraspecific suppression and environment in shaping biodiversity: Introduction

-Even though the CEP furnishes an intuitive explanation in the assemblage of ecological communities, counterexamples of the CEP have been found in nature.
-One such example is observed in the ocean with phytoplankton, known as the \textit{paradox of the plankton}~\cite{ParadoxPlankton1}.
-Phytoplankton species consume a limited number of resources.
-Despite this constraint, the phytoplankton community displays a remarkable diversity, with a greater number of species than the available resource kinds~\cite{plankton_diversity1, plankton_diversity2, plankton_diversity3}.
-To explain the biodiversity exceeding the bound that the CEP predicts, temporal environmental fluctuations, spatial heterogeneity, and other mechanisms have been proposed~\cite{ParadoxPlankton1,paradox_resolve,MCRM_Monod} and provided successful explanations.
-To address the paradox within the niche theory and explain the coexistence of diverse species, we introduce \textit{intraspecific suppression} as a novel mechanism, which is known for its capacity to enhance the stability of large ecological systems~\cite{SF_Eco,SF_plankton}.
-Intraspecific suppression represents not only a direct competition among individuals of the same species such as fights for potential mates but also the growth suppression by pathogen spreading within the same species through contact~\cite{SF_Chesson,MCRM_Monod} such as in the Kill the Winner hypothesis~\cite{KtW_model1,KtW_model2,KtW_model3,KtW_model4}.
+By focusing on interactions between consumer species and resource kinds, the consumer-resource model~\cite{SF_MacArthur,MCRM_1, MCRM_2} provides powerful tools for understanding and predicting the quantitative dynamics of complex ecosystems.
+A key application of this model lies in studying ecosystems with high biodiversity, where significant efforts have been dedicated to explaining how diverse consumer species coexist and finding what determines the number of coexisting species.
+MacArthur's original consumer-resource model (MCRM) has shown that the number of coexisting consumer species cannot exceed the number of available resource kinds~\cite{NsNm1, NsNm2, NsNm3}.
+Experimental evidence, such as studies on the coexistence of unicellular organisms~\cite{Gause_Experiment, Gause_Book} and observations on warbler species~\cite{Warbler_Habitat}, has consistently supported these theoretical predictions.

-We develop our model based on MacArthur's consumer-resource model (MCRM)~\cite{SF_MacArthur,MCRM_1, MCRM_2} where the CEP holds.
-The MCRM describes a system in which resource species experience logistic growth while consumer species compete for these shared resources.
-Consequently, the resources act as ecological niches, and the number of coexisting consumer species cannot exceed the number of available resources.
-In a recent study, W. Cui and colleagues extended the MCRM by considering externally supplied resources~\cite{GCRM_Niche}.
-Even though resources are externally supplied such that resource species never go extinct, the calculated bound of coexisting consumer species cannot explain the paradox of the plankton in the generalized MCRM (GCRM).
+Although the MCRM offers a plausible upper limit on the number of coexisting consumer species, it is common to observe a greater diversity of consumer species than the number of available resource kinds in nature.
+One such example is found in the ocean with phytoplankton~\cite{ParadoxPlankton1}.
+Despite consuming a limited number of resources, phytoplankton communities display a remarkable diversity, with a greater number of species than the available resource kinds~\cite{Plankton_diversity1, Plankton_diversity2, Plankton_diversity3}.
+To explain such high biodiversity, which is beyond the bound predicted by the MCRM, mechanisms such as temporal environmental fluctuations, spatial heterogeneity, and others have been proposed and provided successful explanations~\cite{ParadoxPlankton1,paradox_resolve,MCRM_Monod}.